 MCHIP was a global contributor and a member of the Secretariat for the Anemia Task Force with USAID, Strengthening Partnerships, Research, the Innovations Globally (SPRING) Project, and CORE Group.
 Program staff led global symposia, expert panels and present innovative work globally on stunting, maternal nutrition and anemia prevention and control at international conferences, including:

 - International Congress of Nutrition Conference, Granada Spain.
-Click here to download eight MCHIP e-poster and oral presentations, and the presentations from an expert panel on giving iron supplementation to children.
+MCHIP presented eight e-poster and oral presentations, and participated in an expert panel on giving iron supplementation to children.
 General conference information can be found here.

 Program Learning Achievements